 I visited Mount Merapi on my very first day in Indonesia.
-We were at the Yogyakarta City of Java Island and after spending a leisurely day at the rice fields, we headed to explore the volcanic mountain of Mount Merapi.
+We were at the Yogyakarta City of Java Island and after spending a leisurely day at the rice fields, we headed to explore the volcanic mountain.

 Mount Merapi & Its Volcanic Eruptions

 Merapi literally means mountain of fire.
 It is a volcano that occasionally spews fire throwing Lava and volcanic ash all around it.
-It may look like a disaster but it is also life sustaining.
+It may look like a disaster but it is also life-sustaining.
 The minerals that are thrown from the mountain make the earth around it one of the most fertile in the world.
-No wonder it is densely populated part of Java island.
+No wonder it is a densely populated part of Java Island.

-At 2911 meters above sea level, Mount Merapi is one of the 129 active volcanoes in Indonesia – It regularly erupts, but in the recent past it has seen eruptions in 1994, 2006 and a major one in 2010 followed by another in 2013.
+At 2911 meters above sea level, it is one of the 129 active volcanoes in Indonesia.
+It regularly erupts, but in the recent past, it has seen eruptions in 1994, 2006, and a major one in 2010 followed by another in 2013.
 The 2010 one was devastating and the place was on highest alert for almost two months.
-Many lived were lost in the eruption including those inside the bunkers.
+Many lives were lost in the eruption including those inside the bunkers.

 In the early 11th CE the volcanic eruption of Mount Merapi was the reason for the sudden disappearance of the ancient Mataram empire in Java.
 UNESCO world heritage sites of Borobudur temple and Prambanan have been buried in volcanic ash at different points in time.

-Contrary to the obvious, people of Java believe that Mount Merapi is their protector and their guardian spirit.
+Contrary to the obvious, the people of Java believe that the mountain is their protector and their guardian spirit.
 They believe it is because of the blessings that they live harmoniously.
 They also believe that the mountain will give them a clear sign when it is about to erupt and they need to evacuate.
 I wonder if we have lost the sign language of understanding the mountain.

 Legends of Mount Merapi